How to Live Increasingly Happier Over Time

 I have frequently met people who seemingly, jokingly use negative words against themselves such as “stupid” or “loser”.
 When I encounter such situations, I often gently try to guide them away from the use of such words with the realization that the self-directed negative words expressed verbally are probably a very small subset of all of such self-directed negative words they routinely engaged in internally.
 Even if these words are used – on some occasions – truly in a joking manner, often people begin to believe the things they tell themselves over time.
 Especially, if they happen in a repetitive fashion.
 So, I always try to help people gain this awareness so they at least have the opportunity to break the negative cycle if they choose to.

 Every time you become more mindfully aware and break the negative cycle, you will feel better about yourself.
 And this MINDFUL AWARENESS => BREAK THE NEGATIVE CYCLE process can continue from hour-to-hour to week-to-week to month-to-month.
 If you keep going through this process, you will eventually get to the point where you will treat yourself kindly – instead of unkindly – for much of the time.
 And this will allow you to love yourself more.
 And this will make you feel wonderful.
 And this will create greater joy both within yourself and within your surroundings.
 How much joy can you stand?
-You will soon find out once you begin to improve your self-esteem.
+You will soon find out once you begin to improve in these regards.
 So, do this for yourself if you can.

 #selfimprovement #selfhelp #selfdevelopment #intention #fulfillment #success #inspiration #happiness